Szubin: History

+World War II

 During the invasion of Poland, which started World War II, in September 1939, the town was quickly occupied by German troops and was directly annexed to Nazi Germany as part of the newly established region named Warthegau.
 In September and October 1939, the Germans established an internment camp for Polish civilians, mostly intelligentsia arrested during the Intelligenzaktion, and a prisoner-of-war camp for captured Polish soldiers (Stalag XXI-B).
 Szubin was one of the sites of executions of Poles, carried out by the Germans as part of the Intelligenzaktion.
 In December 1939 and January 1940, the Germans expelled 1,280 and 780 Poles respectively, including activists, veterans of the Greater Poland Uprising, families of teachers, local officials and owners of shops, workshops and better houses, which were then handed over to German colonists as part of the Lebensraum policy.
+The Polish resistance movement was active in Szubin, including a local unit of the Wielkopolska Organizacja Wojskowa, later merged into the Wojskowa Organizacja Ziem Zachodnich.

 In 1940, the boys' school in the town was surrounded by barbed wire fences and additional concrete huts were added, so that it could become a prisoner-of-war camp for captured Polish, French, British, Canadian, Australian, New Zealand and Soviet officers as Oflag XXI-B, while the Stalag XXI-B POW camp was relocated to the nearby village of Tur.
 In 1943, the Oflag XXI-B camp was changed to a camp for U.S. Army officers as Oflag 64.
 Also a Nazi prison was operated in the town.
 The town reverted to Poland after being liberated by Soviet troops on 21 January 1945.

+Demographics

 Sports

 The local football club is Szubinianka Szubin.
 It competes in the lower leagues.